Bruno-OGSilva/Election_Analysis/README.md

 - Data Source: election_results.csv
 - Software: Python 3.10.2, Visual Studio Code

-##Summary
+## Summary

-The analysis fo the election shows that:
+The analysis for the election shows that:
 - There were 369,711 vostes cast in the election.
 - The Candidates were:
   - Charles Casper Stockham